-The host group's location provides a wide variety of equipment for investigations using methods of pharmacology, microbiology, nanotechnology, and high performance computing.
-Expertise in these disciplines, as well as in epidemiology, infectious disease modeling, biostatistics, bioinformatics, molecular simulation, population pharmacokinetics, and physiologically based pharmacokinetic modeling is available to support the applicant’s research development.
-Further, expertise in virology, immunology, pathology, metagenomics, emerging and foreign animal infectious diseases, preventive veterinary medicine, food safety, and economic analysis in food animal production systems is available through the Department or active collaborations.
-Facilities for laboratory‐based, animal‐based, and simulation‐based research are available.
+The host group is co‐located with the Institute of Computational Comparative Medicine (http://iccm.kstate.edu/) and the Nanotechnology Innovation Center of Kansas State (http://nicks.ksu.edu/).
+The host group is a member of the Center for Outcomes Research and Epidemiology (https://www.vet.kstate.edu/research/core/).
+This provides a wide variety of equipment for investigations using methods of pharmacology, microbiology, nanotechnology, and high performance computing.
+Expertise in these disciplines, as well as in epidemiology, infectious disease modeling, biostatistics, metagenomics, bioinformatics, molecular simulation, population pharmacokinetics, and physiologically based pharmacokinetic modeling is available to support the applicant’s research development.
+Further, expertise in virology, bacteriophage therapy development, microbiology, experimental pathology, immunology, emerging and foreign animal infectious diseases, preventive medicine, food safety, and economic analysis of disease control is available through the Department, ICCM, CORE, or active collaborations.
+Facilities for laboratory, animal, and simulation based research are available.
 The